The following documents are under consideration for placement on the OSAC Registry, along with their status in the approval process.

 - ANSI/ASB Standard 020, Standard for Validation Studies of DNA Mixtures, and Development and Verification of a Laboratory’s Mixture Interpretation Protocol, First Edition, 2018.
 Comment deadline 11:59 PM ET on December 13, 2019.
 Please submit your comments by this deadline.

 - ANSI/ASB Standard 040, Standard for Forensic DNA Interpretation and Comparison Protocols, First Edition, 2019.
 Comment deadline 11:59 PM ET on December 13, 2019.
 Please submit your comments by this deadline.

-Standards in Comment Adjudication Phase
+In the Comment Adjudication Phase

-Standards in the Appeals Phase
+In the Appeals Phase

 If an individual or group submitted feedback during the open comment period and believes it was not properly addressed during the comment adjudication phase, they may submit an appeal.
 Appeals pertain to issues related to the comment adjudication process, not to technical issues with a document.
 If an appeal is made, an ad-hoc panel will be established to address it.
 If there are no appeals, or after an appeal is favorably addressed, the document will be placed on the OSAC Registry.

 - There are no documents currently in the appeals phase.